beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/environments.md

 Under the environment you want to add a variable to (i.e. `staging`), add your key and value, and click `Add`.

-This variable is now available to all your routes in `staging`.
+This variable is now available to all your Functions in `staging` – no deploy necessary!

 > Note: keys can only contain upper case alphanumeric characters and underscores (`[A-Z0-9_]`), and must start with a letter.
 Values are limited to 255 characters.

 ## Editing variables

-To modify an existing variable, overwrite it with a new variable with the key you want to overwrite.
+To modify an existing environment variable, overwrite it with a new variable with the key you want to overwrite.

 To delete a variable, simply click the red delete icon.